BlockchainCommons/www.blockchaincommons.com/projects.md

 <a href="images/projects/gordian-logo-white.png"><img src="images/projects/gordian-logo-white.png" align="right" border="1" width="400"></a>

-_The Gordian system is the heart of Blockchain Commons' work_.
+_The Gordian system is the heart of Blockchain Commons' work.
 It's intended to support the self-sovereign control of digital assets in a way that's safe, secure, and private by enabling responsible key management.
 It's built on a foundation of Principles that have been fulfilled in an Architecture that is embodied in Reference Apps and supported by Reference Libraries._

 ### The Gordian Architecture